Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/work-with-rsc.md

 Hydrogen provides the following ways to fetch data from server components:

 - [`useShopQuery`](/api/hydrogen/hooks/global/useshopquery): A hook that allows you to make server-only GraphQL queries to the Storefront API.
-- [`useQuery`](/api/hydrogen/hooks/global/usequery): A simple wrapper around `fetch` that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
+- [`fetchSync`](/api/hydrogen/hooks/global/fetchsync): A simple wrapper around fetch that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
 You can use this function to call any third-party APIs.
+- [`useQuery`](/api/hydrogen/hooks/global/usequery): A function that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
+You can use this function to call any third-party APIs or perform any async tasks.

 To learn how to fetch data from third-party sources, refer to [Data sources](/custom-storefronts/hydrogen/data-sources).